matplotlib/matplotlib/doc/mpl_toolkits/axes_grid/users/axisartist.rst

 .. plot:: mpl_toolkits/axes_grid/examples/demo_floating_axis.py

-*axes_grid.axislines.Axes* defines a *axis* attribute, which is a dictionary of AxisArtist instances.
+*mpl_toolkits.axisartist.Axes* class defines a *axis* attribute, which is a dictionary of AxisArtist instances.
 By default, the dictionary has 4 AxisArtist instances, responsible for drawing of left, right, bottom and top axis.

 xaxis and yaxis attributes are still available, however they are set to not visible.
 As separate artists are used for rendering axis, some axis-related method in mpl may have no effect.
-In addition to AxisArtist instances, the axes_grid.axislines.Axes will have *gridlines* attribute (Gridlines), which obviously draws grid lines.
+In addition to AxisArtist instances, the mpl_toolkits.axisartist.Axes will have *gridlines* attribute (Gridlines), which obviously draws grid lines.

-In both AxisArtist and Gridlines, the calculation of tick and grid location is delegated to an instance of GridHelper class. axes_grid.axislines.Axes class uses GridHelperRectlinear as a grid helper.
+In both AxisArtist and Gridlines, the calculation of tick and grid location is delegated to an instance of GridHelper class. mpl_toolkits.axisartist.Axes class uses GridHelperRectlinear as a grid helper.
 The GridHelperRectlinear class is a wrapper around the *xaxis* and *yaxis* of mpl's original Axes, and it was meant to work as the way how mpl's original axes works.
 For example, tick location changes